-- review the KCSIE guidance at least annually; - sign a declaration at the beginning of each academic year to say that they have reviewed the guidance; - reinforce the importance of online safety when communicating with parents and carers.
+- read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually; - sign a declaration at the beginning of each academic year to say that they have reviewed the guidance; - reinforce the importance of online safety when communicating with parents and carers.
 This includes making parents and carers aware of what we ask children to do online (e.g., sites they need to visit or who they will be interacting with online).